rohit-1999/ecommerce-backend/README.md

 🛍️ E-Commerce Platform

-This project is a full-featured e-commerce application built using Spring Boot, Spring Security (JWT), and MySQL.
+This project is a full-featured e-commerce application built using Spring Boot, Spring Security (JWT), and PostgreSQL.
 It supports Customer, Admin, and Seller roles with dedicated functionalities for each.

 🔑 Key Features: